chilammps/Ovito/README.txt

 Change Log
 ****************************************************************************************

+Release 2.2.4 (30-Jan-14):

+ - Modified particle importers to ensure stable ordering of particle types (using lexicographical ordering when atom types have names, and ID-based ordering otherwise).
+   The ordering of the particles type is now independent of their first occurrence in the input file.
+ - Fixed particle picking issue on computers with Intel graphics.
+ - Fixed OpenGL issues on systems with Intel graphics.
+ - Fixed blurred display of viewport captions.
+ - Fixed program crash when changing particle radius/color without selecting a particle type first.
+ - OVITO is now built using version 5.2.1 of the Qt library.
+   This fixes several issues related to the graphical user interface.

 Release 2.2.3 (15-Jan-14):

  - Fixed the CFG file importer, which is now able to read CFG files written by newer versions of LAMMPS correctly.